Mutual Support for Mental Health-Research (MS4MH-R)

 • dissemination or sharing of results

-The group contributes to meetings and individual project tasks.
+The group activities are often via meetings and individual project tasks.
 Meetings may be online or in person and contributors are encouraged to connect in the best way for them.

 Wellbeing